 - If possible attend the job fairs and recruiters’ events (if you’re already in Germany).
 Jobs fairs and recruiters’ events are perfect opportunities to meet representatives from different companies and learn more about available positions.
 But be sure to dress professionally and make a strong impression!
 Keep in mind, that the first impression is the best impression.

-- Try to make network with friends, family, and other migrants living in Germany.
+- Try to make a network with friends, family, and other migrants living in Germany.
 Many people who are looking for a job or apprenticeship have already found success through networking with friends, family, and other migrants.
 Ask them if they know of any openings that match your qualifications and interests.
 There are many groups also on different social media.

 Ausbildung related FAQs

 There are lots of professions that pay well in Germany.
 But sometimes it depends on other factors.
 Sometimes it can vary a bit.
 Doing Ausbildung as Nurse, Air traffic controller, Aircraft mechanic, Ship mechanic, IT specialist, Dental hygienist, Media technologist, Laboratory technician, Mechatronic, Electronics Technician, Policeman, etc pays well.